 Inside the apartment building, police found large amounts of blood outside two sixth-floor rooms and an elevator and a video recording of the attack.

-Police tried to contact the occupants of apartment 608.
+Police tried to contact apartment 608’s occupants.

 “There was no answer,” the detectives wrote.
 “Police opened the door and found a female with severe chest wounds from an apparent stabbing.
 The female was unresponsive and wedged behind the door.”